gwright99/fastapitutorial/README.md

     - `orm_mode = true` works how?
     - `async def` functions vs synchronous functions (eg. `create_user` synchronous but `create_blog` async)

+## Alembic Migrations
+Running the alembic migrations will not only apply changes to the database, but also create the tables and columns in the first place.
+This is why you don’t find any table creation command like `Base.metadata.create_all(bind=engine)` which you’ll often find in tutorials that don’t cover migrations.

 # Badge
 ![Unit Tests](https://github.com/gwright99/fastapitutorial/actions/workflows/unittest.yaml/badge.svg)
 ![PR Test](https://github.com/gwright99/fastapitutorial/actions/workflows/pr_test.yaml/badge.svg)